 Such definitions beg the question of what kinds of mobile learning would not involve mobile literacies, but perhaps mobile learning is best characterised by degrees and types of mobile literacies.
 For example, architecture or design courses in higher education might emphasise graphic representation more than typographic; in contrast, writing an essay on a smartphone or tablet might foreground typographic literacy (although, as we shall see, authors may write with their voices rather than their hands).
-Producing other kinds of artefacts, such as the academic poster analysed later in this paper, may require a greater balance of typographic and design elements.
+Producing other kinds of artefacts, such as the academic poster analysed later in this paper, may require a more even balance of typographic and design elements.

 Mobility in a 'static' text: building the mobile Hub

-In the remainder of the paper I undertake a multimodal analysis of one literacy artefact in order to exemplify the conceptualisation of mobile literacies I am offering, in order to show how my definition might be relevant.
-I employ the analytical framework provided by Jewitt (t, 2013), which is appropriate here because it takes account not only of the modes, materiality and semiotic resources people have at their disposal - the actions and artifacts - but also of the context in which meaning-making happens .
+In the remainder of the paper I undertake a comprehensive multimodal analysis of one literacy artefact in order to exemplify the conceptualisation of mobile literacies I am offering, in order to show how my definition might be relevant.
+I employ the analytical framework provided by Jewitt (2013), which is appropriate here because it takes account not only of the modes, materiality and semiotic resources people have at their disposal - the actions and artifacts - but also of the context in which meaning-making happens .
 As such, it recognises wider social and cultural factors that shape the production and consumption of texts.
 Attention to context helps us better understand the way the signs and designs used by signmakers are both motivated by the signmaker's intentions and influenced by broader social, geographical and temporo-historical conditions (Bezemer & Kress, 2015 ).
 Such multimodal analysis helps develop insight into the ways people orchestrate semiotic resources (Kress, 2010) and hence reveal three interconnected levels of meaning communicated by texts: the ideational, the interpersonal, and the textual/organisational (Jewitt, 2013).
 Ideational meaning refers to the conceptual content of the text, for example the processes and events described.
 Interpersonal meaning refers to how people choose to represent relationships between themselves and the people they are trying to communicate with.
 Authors may, for instance, deploy particular grammatical or rhetorical devices to try and manipulate the sense of distance or closeness to them readers feel.
 Textual/organisational meaning refers to how authors use features such as space and layout to create characteristics like cohesion and structure.
 A systematic and multilevel approach to analysis like this is required in order to fully appreciate the mobility of technological devices, the mobility of learners, and the mobility of learners, since this is the context in which mobile literacy lives.